 Alex maintains an active pro bono practice, including assisting Criminal Justice Act appointed counsel in the representation of criminal defendants in federal court.

 During law school, Alex was a member of the Fordham Urban Law Journal and participated in the Federal Litigation Clinic.
 She also served as a teaching assistant for first year Legal Writing and Research classes.

-- Represents large financial institutions and individuals in criminal and civil investigations and proceedings brought by the SEC and DOJ.
+- Represents large financial institutions, investment managers, and individuals in criminal and civil investigations and proceedings brought by the SEC and DOJ.

 - Conducts pre-acquisition due diligence for large private equity firms and other clients focused on anti-corruption, anti-money laundering and sanctions risk.

 - Represented top-tier university in independent investigation in connection with "Varsity Blues" college admissions prosecution.